Skip to content

 About seventy per cent of Route 19 stops are closer than the recommended 300 metres apart.
 This means buses pull over more often, trips take longer, and travel times are harder to predict.

-We’re proposing to space stops more evenly along Route 19, between Boundary and Stanley Park, to reduce travel time and delays, while maintaining accessibility.
+We’re making these changes to help space stops more evenly along Route 19, between Boundary and Stanley Park, to reduce travel time and delays, while maintaining accessibility.

-Select a stop in the map below to find out why we recommend keeping or removing it.
+Select a stop in the map below to find out what is changing and why .

 Can’t see the map?
 Click here to view it in a new tab.